VictorBSR/AI_Powered_Youtube_Sentiment_Analysis/README.md

     - Python’s wordcloud library is used to create these visualizations, offering a quick overview of the most discussed terms.

 - **Final Summary and Insights (Sentiment & Summary Generation):**
-    - For each video, a brief summary is generated based on the most frequent sentiments and key opinions.
+    - After receiving the sentiments and summaries from all the videos, a single summary text is generated based on the most frequent sentiments and key opinions.
     - The LLM produces a concise description highlighting significant trends (e.g., “Most users love the product’s design but complain about its price”).
-    - The overall sentiment rating is aggregated and visualized for user interpretation.
+    - The overall sentiment and key points from comments are provided along with a wordcloud with the most frequent words.

 ## Table of Contents: